Viking Hoard Dirham Coin Reproduction Necklace

 Arabic coins were valued for their silver purity within the Scandinavian metal-weight economy and a significant number appear in the archaeological record as ornaments to be worn on necklaces, most likely as part of ladies clothing and dress.
 The use of coins in Viking jewellery from different localities was most likely symbolic and a method of the owner indicating their wealth and status.

-Extant evidence for the use dirham coins on necklaces can be seen on the Blekinge hoard necklace from Sweden which contains 10 coins.
+Extant evidence for the use of dirham coins on necklaces or pendants can be seen on the Blekinge hoard necklace from Sweden which contains 10 coins.
 As well as the Linnaniemi, Hämeenlinna Castle Häme hoard Finnish necklace which contains a selection of silver coins and fragments of jewellery originating from different parts of Europe and the Middle East.
 Other notable finds include the Alankohalskedjan necklace and Lehdosmäki Hauho necklace from Finaland and the Paunküla, necklace from Estonia.

 These coins are hand stamped and rivetted by a passionate reenactor who performs historical coin minting demonstrations.
 As each coin is hand stamped small variations may exist adding to the hand made character of the coins.